Skip to main content

 A family of NPM modules are published as part of the deck.gl framework.
 The following tree shows their scope and dependencies:

-• @deck.gl/core - Core module that handles the WebGL rendering pipeline, data management, and user interaction
+• @deck.gl/core - Core module that handles the GPU rendering pipeline, data management, and user interaction

 • @deck.gl/layers - Primitive layers that are the building blocks of all visualizations